Would you like to join the team?

 We offer you a fun, rewarding and beautiful place to visit and volunteer with the chance to meet lots of new people.
 There is a lead volunteer on duty at all times when the Centre is open.
 All new volunteers are supported by another more experienced volunteer in the early days and, where appropriate to role, will be included in the rolling cycle of food hygiene and first aid training.
 We provide polo shirts, fleeces and aprons for those volunteering in the tea room and as wardens.
 A light lunch is provided to those who volunteer for a whole day at the weekend.

 We're looking for people who are friendly and welcoming to the public, who are adaptable and work well in a team.
 At the weekend you'll need to be able to sustain the pressures of a busy tea room to deliver the role with confidence and enjoyment.
-The Washburn Society Committee and Washburn Heritage Centre Management Committee each meet monthly and we'd be pleased to discuss with you how you might fit into these if you fancy being involved that way,
+The Washburn Heritage Centre Management Committee meets monthly.
+We'd be pleased to discuss with you how you might fit into any of these roles that you might fancy being involved in.

 What do I do next?

 If you're not already familiar with the Centre, you might like to call by one day when the tea room is open to see it in action.
-You're also very welcome to contact Jo Parish, Heritage Centre Co-ordinator on email@example.com or 01943 880794 to discuss the roles further.
+You're also very welcome to contact Michelle Metcalfe, Heritage Centre Co-ordinator on email@example.com or 01943 880794 to discuss the roles further.

 What do our current volunteers think?